Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-Two sentences, no filler, front-loaded purpose.
+Three sentences, no fluff, front-loaded with purpose.
 Every sentence adds value.
+Ideal conciseness for a tool description.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.